 Being environmentally friendly and caring about the earth is a great way to keep gardening costs down.

-In the UK my parents continue to garden flowers which when in bloom look as if you are at the botanical gardens.
+In the UK, my parents continue to garden flowers that look as if you are at the botanical gardens when in bloom.

 It’s one of those adventures where you close your eyes and become one with the earth.

 Free Landscape Supplies

 Besides revamping our entire front yard, I also sourced free landscape supplies, lowering some costs.

 Going for walks around our neighbourhood and keeping an eye out for free landscaping supplies has proven to work.

 Over the years, I’ve picked up a roll of landscape fabric for our rock garden and shrubs.

 Can you believe I even found a massive wood fence post and walked home with it on my shoulder?